Cornelio Fabro: Education

 In 1928 Fabro completed his pre-seminary studies and began studies of philosophy at the "Scuola Apostolica".
-After completing private studies at the Marian sanctuary at Ortonovo La Spezia in 1929 he transferred to the Curia Generalizia and International College of the Stigmatine Order at the convent of Sant'Agata dei Goti on via Mazzarino in Rome in order to begin his philosophy studies at the "Collegio Sant’Apolinare", the future Lateran University.
+After completing private studies at the Marian sanctuary at Ortonovo La Spezia in 1929 he transferred to the Curia Generalizia and International College of the Stigmatine Order at the convent of Sant'Agata dei Goti on via Mazzarino in Rome in order to begin his philosophy studies at the "Collegio Sant’Apolinare", the future Pontifical Lateran University.
 In 1931, he completed his doctorate receiving the highest marks with a thesis entitled L’oggettività del principio di causa e la critica di D. Hume (The Objectivity of the Principle of Causality and Criticism of D. Hume).
 This dissertation repeats the traditional criticism of Hume taught in the early 20th century.
 Fabro began studying for a Licentiate in theology at the Pontifical International Institute Angelicum, the forerunner of the Pontifical University of St. Thomas Aquinas, Angelicum On 20 December 1934 he received a prize from the Pontifical Academy of St. Thomas Aquinas for his monograph entitled Il principio di causalità, origine psicologica, formulazione filosofica, valore necessario ed universale (The Principle of Causality, its Psychological Origin, Philosophical Formulazation, and Necessary and Universal Value).

 On 8 September 1934 Fabro was transferred to his Order's religious house at the Church of Santa Croce in Via Flaminia where he was assigned as church organist; he was to remain at Santa Croce until his death.
 Fabro resumed his studies in philosophy and theology at the Pontificium Institutum Internationale Angelicum, the future Pontifical University of Saint Thomas Aquinas, Angelicum.
 On 7 July 1935 he obtained a licentiate in theology from the Angelicum.

 For the period of summer-fall 1935 Fabro was on scholarship at the Stazione Zoologica of Naples.
 In 1935-1936 he taught cosmology and psychology in Verona and studied natural science at the University of Padova.

 In 1936-1937 Fabro continued his study of theology at the Angelicum and received a doctorate on 28 October 1937 with a dissertation on the metaphysical notion of participation according to Saint Thomas Aquinas entitled La nozione metafisica di partecipazione secondo S. Tommaso d'Aquino.
 Fabro published this dissertation as a book in 1939 with "Vita e Pensiero" of Milano.

-During the period 1936 to 1940 Fabro also taught biology, rational psychology, and metaphysics at the Lateran University.
+During the period 1936 to 1940 Fabro also taught biology, rational psychology, and metaphysics at the Pontifical Lateran University.